timotheenivalis/timotheenivalis.github.io/publications/index.md

 </div>
 </section><!-- /#table-of-contents -->

-- (Hopefully) coming soon on this screen: *Rate of contemporary adaptation in wild vertebrates*; *Synchrony in survival across bird species at a country scale*; *Independent effects of male age, size and mating history on female mate choice*.
+- (Hopefully) coming soon on this screen: *Rate of contemporary adaptation in wild vertebrates*; *Synchrony in survival across bird species at a country scale*

 ## Preprints (currently under review or in revision)
 - Cooper, E, **Bonnet, T**, Cockburn, A & Kruuk, L (2020).
 Do the ages of parents or helpers affect offspring fitness in a cooperatively breeding bird?
 EcoEvoRxiv [https://doi.org/10.32942/osf.io/e9fwy](https://doi.org/10.32942/osf.io/e9fwy){:target="blank"}<br/>